 I can still hear one of my friends say, “Frankie V, you suck at basketball!”
 He was right.
 So I quit and focused on what I was really good at – baseball.

 My friend’s words about my non-existent basketball talent apply in spades to my use of Twitter.
 I’m not good at it.
 Not even a little.
-Even though I have over 40,000 “followers,” the visibility of my tweets (all 20,000 of them) have been beyond abysmal.
+Even though I have over 35,000 “followers,” the visibility of my tweets (all 20,000 of them) have been beyond abysmal.
 So I’ve given up on it to focus that extra time on things I excel at.
 Things like my new 3-minute podcast, the live events, creating courses, and writing books.
+(I may still Retweet posts from others.)

 * I intend to read – in its entirety – a book that I’ve treasured since I discovered it.
 Robert Mounce’s monumental work, Jesus, In His Own Words.
 It’s by far the best book of its kind.
 Mounce is a renowned New Testament scholar who helped translate many of our contemporary translations of the New Testament.
 In Jesus, In His Own Words, Mounce combines all four Gospels chronologically, provides his own fresh translation of the text, and puts it all on the lips of Jesus.
 In other words, Mounce has transformed the Gospels into a harmonious autobiography of Christ.